-Health & Sanitation
+HEAlth & Sanitation

 Chronic malnutrition results in disease, infections, brain stunting, and in the most tragic cases, death.
-Eighty-five percent of Guatemalan children who die of malnutrition are five years of age or younger.
-Our programs serve this vulnerable group who suffer the most from lack of food and clean water.
+Eighty-five

 The reasons for chronic malnutrition in Guatemala are based on several factors:

-- poverty and income inequality
+- Poverty and income inequality

-- increased price of food like beans and eggs
+- Increased price of food like beans and eggs

-- poor access or non-existent electricity and running water
+- Poor access or non-existent electricity

-- lack of clean water
+- Lack of clean or running water

 Jim has been active with the Grace Centre since 2007.
 The founder of McDonald Remodeling, Jim has contributed his skills and expertise in construction and design to the work of Grace Centre.
 Jim has many ties to Guatemala and has

 Gerry joined the board of Grace Centre June 2014 as Treasurer.
 He has been the CFO of a franchise company and distribution company for the last 10 years.
 He earned his BS degree in Accounting from St Cloud State University and a Masters degree in Finance from the University of St Thomas.
 He is a Certified Management Accountant and has earned a Certificate in Strategy and Competitive Analysis.
 Gerry is married with 3 adult children.
 He and his family have lived in Inver Grove Heights for over 20 years.